thomas1242/Fractal-Explorer/README.md

-# Mandelbrot and Julia set explorer made in Dave Small's Intro to Digital Arts & Sciences course.
+# Mandelbrot and Julia set explorer
+## Coursework from Dave Small's Intro to Digital Arts & Sciences class.

 Move the mouse cursor to control where you zoom.